 Why this programme

-- You will gain a qualification which will enable you to extend your clinical diagnostic and treatment skills and you will also receive a solid grounding in research methodologies.
+Gain a qualification enabling you to extend your clinical diagnostic and treatment skills and receive a solid grounding in research methodologies.

-- You will also have the opportunity to attend specialist society conferences such as the British Endodontic Society and the British Society of Restorative Dentistry.
+- Attend specialist society conferences such as the British Endodontic Society and the British Society of Restorative Dentistry.

-- You will have the opportunity to attend all postgraduate lectures in the Dental School which includes external speakers and speakers from dental companies.
+- Attend all postgraduate lectures in the Dental School which includes external speakers and speakers from dental companies.

 You will attend lectures and seminars and take part in tutorials and Pre-clinical skills sessions, as well as undertaking clinical sessions under direct clinical supervision.